RenanMsV/stalker_outfit_marauder/readme.md

 To setup new outfits open the outfit_marauder.script with any text editor, and include values in the visuals variable.
 Example below:
 -- stalker_visual_name = {"armor_name", "helmet_name"}
 -- The helmet is not required.
--- Also if its a new outfit or helmet (non vanilla) you need to add to the gamedata/configs/misc/death_generic.ltx so the game will keep this item in the npc invemtory after death.
+-- Also if its a new outfit or helmet (non vanilla) you need to add to the gamedata/configs/misc/death_generic.ltx so the game will keep this item in the npc inventory after death.
 If you dont the game will randomly remove those outfits or helmets from npc's inventory.
-Making this mod kinda usefull.
+Making this mod kinda useless.

 No new game required.